ncbi/vadr/documentation/advbuild.md

 * similarity to other candidate sequences
 * length

-We want a sequence that is representative and one way to do that is to pick the sequence with a high average percent identity to all other candidates based on an alignment.
+One way to pick a representative is to pick the sequence with a high average percent identity to all other candidates based on an alignment.
 We can use `v-annotate.pl` to generate multiple alignments of all candidates:

 ```
 $ v-annotate.pl --out_stk --mdir rsv-models1 --mkey rsv rsvA.89.fa va-rsvA.89